biomancy/reat/README.md

   is, A->A is a number of A matches, and A->G denotes the total number of observed A->I edits.

 Note that **X->Y** notation always denotes matches/mismatches relative to the forward strand.
-For example, T->C mismatches for reverse strand ROI are, in fact, A->G edits within ROI in a pool of sequenced RNAs.
+For example, T->C mismatches for REVERSE strand ROI are, in fact, A->G edits within ROI in a pool of sequenced RNAs.

 If autoref feature is enabled, edits are summarised after correcting for any potential SNVs.